ppy/osu-wiki/news/2021/2021-07-27-performance-points-star-rating-updates.md

 As community members explore new ideas in the domain of difficulty and performance calculation, the limitations of how things were previously set up can come to affect new efforts in quite stifling ways.

-Long-term contributor [**Syrin**](https://osu.ppy.sh/users/5701575) has made great strides in revamping this process for the benefit of anyone interested in creating their own rulesets in the changes listed below:
+Long-term contributor ::**Syrin**::{ user-id=5701575 } has made great strides in revamping this process for the benefit of anyone interested in creating their own rulesets in the changes listed below:

 - [Skills now receive a list of active mods](https://github.com/ppy/osu/pull/11687), which will allow their creators to very easily create mod-specific adjustments in the future.
 Notably, this new capability has already been utilised to [clean up existing osu!catch star rating calculations](https://github.com/ppy/osu/pull/11857).
 - Skills were previously hard-limited in how many objects they could operate on.
 [A new change](https://github.com/ppy/osu/pull/11688) now allows direct and manual specification of how many objects can be acted on in relation to any one object, allowing for much more robust algorithms to be developed.